ediashta/moladin-case-study/README.md

 Resulting in MAE Score of 79.9, a relatively small number compared to the car prices

 ![Random Forest Scatter Plot](./Random%20Forest%20Output.png "Random Forest Scatter Plot")

+Then from this prediction we can now wether the car is worth to buy or not based on the threshold set